vmware/versatile-data-kit/specs/vep-1243-vdk-meta-jobs/README.md

 Data teams are constantly looking for ways to optimize and streamline their data processing workflows.
-One critical aspect of these workflows is managing job dependencies, which ensures that Data Jobs are executed in the appropriate order, leading to more accurate and consistent data output.
-Until now, we addressed this problem by integrating the external tool Apache Airflow.
+One critical aspect of these workflows is managing job dependencies, which ensures that Data Jobs are executed in the appropriate order.
+Until now, we addressed this problem by integrating with the external tool Apache Airflow.
 However, this approach comes with its downsides: teams would have to manage their instance of Airflow or pay for an externally managed service.

 To address this problem, VDK is introducing the Meta Jobs plugin.
 Meta Jobs are providing users with the ability to manage job dependencies natively within the framework.
 They ensure that one or more Data Jobs will be triggered upon successful completion (or other specified criteria) of one or more other Data Jobs.
 Similarly to other orchestrating services, Meta Jobs express the dependencies as a DAG.
 As Data Jobs themselves, they go with all the powerful features as every other Data Job, such as scheduling and monitoring.
-Meta Jobs invoke other Data Jobs using the Control Service Execution API.
-This new feature gives the chance to the user to easily orchestrate the workflow the way they want it.
+This new feature gives users the ability to easily orchestrate the workflow the way they want it.

-Introducing Meta Jobs, we allow for greater job segmentation, which can prove beneficial when working with complex pipelines.
-Breaking down the pipelines into more manageable Data Jobs can help users with maintaining and debugging their pipelines.
+Meta Jobs allow for greater job segmentation, which can prove beneficial when working with complex pipelines.
+Breaking down the pipelines into more manageable Data Jobs can help users with maintaining and debugging.
 Thus, this feature will save time, resources, and worries about external dependencies.
 Our data engineering framework empowers data teams to manage job dependencies with control, leading to more reliable and efficient data processing workflows.